 AREAS OF INTERVENTION TO CURB CO2

 Energy efficiency represents the main intervention to curb CO2.

-According to the 2015 report of the International Energy Agency, if we consider the total number of possible areas of intervention for curbing CO2 emissions, 53% derives from the energy efficiency of products used by end users.
+According to the 2017 report of the International Energy Agency, if we consider the total number of possible areas of intervention for curbing CO2 emissions by 2040, 44% derives from the energy efficiency mainly of products used by end users.
 More efficient products can contribute to substantially reducing the forecast increase in annual emissions.

 In Europe, thermic comfort accounts for 28% of total energy consumption.

 Analysing Europe alone, energy consumption and the related emissions are caused by three main areas: 23% is attributable to the industrial